Decoherence and Quantum Interference assisted electron trapping in a quantum dot: Abstract

 \section{Abstract}

-We present a theoretical model for the dynamics of an electron that gets trapped by means of decoherence in the central quantum dot (QD) of a semiconductor nanowire (NW) made of five QDs, between 100 K and 300 K. The electron's dynamics is described by a master equation with a Hamiltonian based on the tight-binding model, taking into account electron-LO phonon interaction (ELOPI).
-Based on this configuration, the probability to trap an electron with no decoherence is almost 58\%.
-In contrast, the probability to trap an electron with decoherence is 83\% at 100 K, 74\% at 200 K and 67\% at 300 K. Our model provides a novel method of trapping an electron efficienctly at room temperature, which could be used as an electrically driven single photon source (SPS) operating in the wavelength range of $\lambda = 1.3 - 1.5$ $\mu$m between 100 K and 300 K.
+We present a theoretical model for the dynamics of an electron that gets trapped by means of decoherence and quantum interference in the central quantum dot (QD) of a semiconductor nanoring (NR) made of five QDs, between 100 K and 300 K. The electron's dynamics is described by a master equation with a Hamiltonian based on the tight-binding model, taking into account electron-LO phonon interaction (ELOPI).
+Based on this configuration, the probability to trap an electron with no decoherence is almost 27\%.
+In contrast, the probability to trap an electron with decoherence is 70\% at 100 K, 63\% at 200 K and 58\% at 300 K. Our model provides a novel method of trapping an electron at room temperature.

-\paragraph{Introduction.}
+\section{Introduction}